Mahdi-HuelQA/Context-Notes-App/README.md

 add rating for level of importance delete all option
-API fETCH request: maybe moving banner at the top (loop) integrate data into project
+API fETCH request: maybe moving banner at the top (loop) integrate data into project//
-Authentication
+Authentication//
 toggle dark mode
-bug: when there are only 2 notes left size is off useref? search by partial string next step tag filter// add tags to notes// display all notes//
+bug: when there are only 2 notes left size is off useref? search by partial string match next step// tag filter// add tags to notes// display all notes//